-Clearly, among them only $N(2N+1)$ are different.
-These elements form a Dunkl deformation of the symplectic Lie algebra $sp(2N)$.
-Together with the operators $a^\pm_i$ they form a Dunkl deformation of the dynamical symmetry algebra of the generalized Calogeo model \eqref{Hgen}.
-The latter generalizes the dynamical symmetry group $W_N\rtimes SP(2N)$ of the isotropic harmonic oscillator \cite{wybourne}.
+Clearly, among them, only $N(2N+1)$ are distinct.
+These elements generate a Dunkl deformation of the symplectic Lie algebra $sp(2N)$.
+When combined with the operators $a^\pm_i$, they collectively form a Dunkl deformation of the dynamical symmetry algebra for the generalized Calogero model \eqref{Hgen}.
+The latter extends the dynamical symmetry group $W_N\rtimes Sp(2N)$ associated with the isotropic harmonic oscillator \cite{wybourne}.

-When considering the original Calogero model \eqref{H} instead of the generalized one \eqref{Hgen}, the symmetric polynomials in the elements $E_{ij}$ and $F^\pm_{ij}$ are taken since the first system usually deals with the identical particles (bosons or fermions).
-Looking ahead, the spectrum generating algebra for the first system is formed by the independent polynomials from the set $\sum_{i=1}^Na_i^{+k}a_i^l$ (alike the Hamiltonian itself and the conformal generators considered below) with rather complicated commutation relations among them \cite{jonke01}.
+When considering the original Calogero model \eqref{H} instead of the generalized one \eqref{Hgen}, we typically work with symmetric polynomials in the elements $E_{ij}$ and $F^\pm_{ij}$.
+This choice is made because the original system often involves identical particles, such as bosons or fermions.

+Looking ahead, the spectrum-generating algebra for the original system consists of independent polynomials taken from the set $\sum_{i=1}^N(a_i^+)^ka_i^l$, which includes the Hamiltonian itself and the conformal generators discussed below.
+These polynomials have rather intricate commutation relations among them \cite{jonke01}.